Textualize/textual/docs/index.md

 <hr>

 Textual is a framework for building applications that run within your terminal.
-Such Text User Interfaces (TUIs) have a number of advantages over traditional web and desktop apps.
+Text User Interfaces (TUIs) have a number of advantages over web and desktop apps.

 <div class="grid cards" markdown>